GoogleCloudPlatform/opentelemetry-operator-sample/recipes/daemonset-and-deployment/README.md

 (as deployed by the Operator) to run as a daemonset and deployment.

 The daemonset is configured to send to the deployment collector by setting `endpoint: otel-deployment-collector:4317` in the OTLP exporter.
+It runs one collector on each Kubernetes Node, and is configured with the `memory_limiter` processor to ensure it doesn't run into its memory limits and get OOM Killed.

 If overwriting an existing `OpenTelemetryCollector` object (i.e., you already have a running Collector through the Operator such as the one from the [main README](../../README.md#starting-the-collector)), the Operator will update that existing Collector with the new config.
 The [main instrumentation.yaml](../../instrumentation.yaml)